IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-As described in {{optical-topology-discovery}}, the LTP terminating a cross-layer link is reported by an O-PNC in the Ethernet topology or in the OTN topology model or in both models, depending on the type of corresponding physical port on the optical NE.
+As described in {{optical-topology-discovery}}, the LTP terminating a cross-layer link is reported by an O-PNC in the Ethernet topology or in the OTN topology model or in both models, depending on the type of corresponding physical port on the optical node.

-It is worth noting that the discovery of cross-layer links is based only on the LLDP information sent by the Ethernet interfaces of the routers and received by the Ethernet interfaces of the optical NEs.
+It is worth noting that the discovery of cross-layer links is based only on the LLDP information sent by the Ethernet interfaces of the routers and received by the Ethernet interfaces of the optical nodes.
 Therefore the MDSC can discover these links also before optical paths, supporting overlay multi-layer IP links, are setup.